WoodyGf/ms-ip-test/README.md

 # ms-ip-test
 Client - Server test
 Server startet and wait for client request
-If client is connecting to server, same datas will be transfered.
+If client is connecting to server, some datas will be transfered.